 Lack of Social Skills: Gaming addiction often weakens social skills and reduces real-life social interactions.
 Individuals with poor social competence may use gaming as an alternative to real-life connections.

 Poor Emotional Regulation: People who struggle to regulate their emotions are more likely to turn to gaming as a coping mechanism.
-Gaming provides an escape from negative feelings, but it can exacerbate emotional difficulties over time.
+Similar to phone addiction, gaming provides an escape from negative feelings, but it can worsen emotional difficulties over time.

 By understanding these risk factors and taking proactive steps to manage gaming behavior, individuals can reduce their vulnerability to gaming addiction and improve their overall well-being.